Robust Multivariate Functional Control Chart: Simulation Study

-The proposed RoMFCC implementation is compared with several natural competing approaches.
-The first approaches are control charts for multivariate scalar data, built on the average value of each component of the multivariate functional data.
-Among them, we consider the \textit{multivariate classical} Hotelling's $T^2$ control chart, referred to as M, the \textit{multivariate iterative} variant, referred to as Miter, where outliers detected by the control chart in Phase I are iteratively removed until all data are assumed to be IC, and the \textit{multivariate robust} control chart proposed by \cite{chenouri2009multivariate}, referred to as MRo.
-We further consider also two approaches recently appeared in the profile monitoring literature, i.e., the multivariate \textit{functional control charts}, referred to as MFCC, proposed by \cite{capezza2020control,capezza2022funchartspaper}, and the multivariate \textit{iterative functional control charts} variant, referred to as MFCCiter, where outliers detected by the control chart in Phase I are iteratively removed until all data are assumed to be IC.
-The RoMFCC is implemented as described in Section \ref{sec_method} with $\delta_{fil}=\delta_{imp}=0.999$ and $\delta_{mon}=0.7$, and to take into account the increased noise due to single imputation, 5 differently imputed datasets are generated through RoFDI.
-While data are observed through noisy discrete values, each component of the generated quality characteristic observations is obtained by considering the approximation in Equation \eqref{eq_appcov} with $K=10$ cubic B-splines estimated through the spline smoothing approach based on a roughness penalty on the second derivative \citep{ramsay2005functional}.
-For each scenario, contamination model, contamination level, OC condition and severity level, 50 simulation runs are performed.
-Each run considers a Phase I sample of 4000 observations, where for MFCC, MFCCIter and RoMFCC, 1000 are used as training set, and the remaining 3000 are used as tuning set.
-The Phase II sample is composed of 4000 i.i.d. observations.
-The RoMFCC and the competing methods performances are assessed by means of true detection rate (TDR), which is the proportion of points outside the control limits whilst the process is OC, and the false alarm rate (FAR), which is the proportion of points outside the control limits whilst the process is IC.
-The FAR should be as similar as possible to the overall type I error probability $\alpha$ considered to obtain the control limits and set equal to 0.05, whereas the TDR should be as close to one as possible.
+The RoMFCC is implemented as described in Section \ref{sec_method} with $\delta_{fil}=\delta_{imp}=0.999$ and $\delta_{mon}=0.7$, and, to take into account the noise increase due to single imputation, five differently imputed datasets are generated through RoMFDI.
+While data are observed through noisy discrete values, each component of the generated quality characteristic observations is obtained by Equation \eqref{eq_appcov} with $K=10$ cubic B-splines estimated through the spline smoothing approach with a roughness penalty on the second derivative \citep{ramsay2005functional}.
+For each Phase I sample generation scenario and Phase II OC condition setting, 50 simulation runs are performed.
+Each run considers a Phase I random sample of 4000 observations.
+In particular, for MFCC, iterMFCC and RoMFCC, 1000 are used as a training set, and the remaining 3000 are used as a tuning set.
+The Phase II sample is also composed of a random sample of 4000 observations.
+The RoMFCC and the performance of the competing method are assessed through the true detection rate (TDR) and the false alarm rate (FAR), which are estimated as the average proportion, over the simulation runs, of points that fall outside the control limits whilst the process is, respectively, OC or IC.
+The latter are hereinafter referred to as mean TDR and mean FAR, respectively.
+The mean FAR should be as similar as possible to the overall type I error probability $\alpha$ considered to obtain the control limits and set equal to 0.05 in this simulation study, whereas the mean TDR should be as large as possible.